 We’re not saying to stop using salt.
-It can be a useful tool in making slippery winter surfaces navigable.
+It can be a necessary and useful tool in making some slippery winter surfaces navigable.
 But there are right and wrong ways to use it.
 The fabulous folks at Wisconsin SaltWise have all sorts of info on how and when to appropriately salt, so check them out when you get a chance.

 Originally published Nov.
 19, 2018 – In the early morning hours this Saturday, I awoke to the first snowplow of the year scraping down my street.
 A few hours later, it took another pass.
 Then, as I was sipping my first cup of coffee, I heard the distant scrape and rumble of the plow blade grow closer as a truck from the City of Madison Streets Department began a third approach.

 I walked to my window expecting a larger-than-expected snowfall blanketing my view.
 Instead, I saw a dusting.
 (According to the National Weather Service, totals on my side of town topped out at .05 inches).

 While a couple of overly optimistic kids were already out on the neighborhood sledding hill, the hill was more grass than snow.
 The street was clear.
 The snow on my sidewalk was already melting away.

 But here the truck came anyway, scraping its blade along the clear street and spitting a shower of road salt out from the hopper attached to the truck bed.
 That salt wouldn’t be much use melting snow and keeping the road clear, but it will end up flowing downhill and into Lake Monona if Friday’s forecast for rain holds true.

 Our Lakes Are Getting Saltier

 That salt will also contribute to a growing trend.
 According to research from Center for Limnology (CFL) faculty member, Hilary Dugan, North America’s lakes are getting saltier.
 And this is mostly thanks to the use of salt to clear winter roads and parking lots here in the Midwest and the Northeastern U.S.